ksupasate-zz/SATechnicalOnboarding/README.md

 This is my project about Microsoft Learn Student Ambassador technical onboarding for sharing profile by using Azure Static Web Apps.

 ---

+My programming language in this project:
+- HTML
+- CSS